 - Lastly, you can deposit the payment into your loan account by visiting an FNB ATM or branch.

-If you have already taken out a First National Bank personal loan, you can apply for a top-up or additional funds of up to R300 000.
+If you have already taken out finance with FNB, you can apply for a top-up or additional funds of up to R300 000.
 What’s more, you get a maximum fixed repayment term of 60 months, and there’s no initiation fee or a penalty fee for early repayments.

 What other types of FNB loans can you apply for?